php-coder/togglz-spring-boot/README.md

         return new EnumBasedFeatureProvider(MyFeatures.class);
     }

+Alternatively the `togglz.feature-enums` property can be provided so even the `FeatureProvider` is not needed.

 By default the auto configuration will use a `NoOpUserProvider` and when Spring Security is used a `SpringSecurityUserProvider`.